wp-plugins/mashsharer/readme.txt

 Tested up to: 3.8.1
 Stable tag: 1.0

-Mashsharer is a high-performance Share functionality inspired by the the great website Mashable for Facebook and Twitter (Additional websites are coming soon)
+Mashsharer is a high-performance Share functionality inspired by the the great website Mashable for Facebook and Twitter (More sites are coming soon)

 == Description ==

-Mashsharer shows the total share counts of Facebook and Twitter at a glance It puts some beautiful and clean designed share buttons on top and end of your posts to get the best possible social share feedback from your user<br>
+Mashsharer shows the total share counts of Facebook and Twitter at a glance It puts some beautiful and clean designed share buttons on top and end of your posts to get the best possible social share feedback from your user.<br>
-It´s inspired by the same Share buttons Mashable is using on his website.
+It´s inspired by the Share buttons Mashable is using on his website.

 <h3> Demo </h3>